1975 B.S. in Biology, California State College, California, PA

 1979 Certificate in Photography, Art Institute of Pittsburgh, Pittsburgh PA

 I studied photography at the Art Institute of Pittsburgh in the late 1970’s using film cameras, and I had my own darkroom.
 I worked mostly in black and white.
 But to pay the bills I have worked in a very time consuming, high travel job in Industrial Water Treatment since 1975, most recently as the Director of Polymer Sales and Support for ChemTreat, Inc., a Richmond based company.
-Five years ago I purchased a Canon T2i digital SLR and began to become focused on relearning photography in the digital age.
+In 2011 I purchased my first Canon DSLR and began to become focused on relearning photography in the digital age.
+Since then I have upgraded both my camera body and lenses.
+My favorite lenses are my 100 mm macro lens that I use for floral photography, and my 16 to 35 mm lens that I use for landscapes.

-I also upgraded my lenses, to get better quality images and my favorite is my 100 mm macro lens, and I recently invested in a 100 to 400 mm zoom lens.
-I try to take photographs which require minimal editing; I want to capture the image in the camera, and require only a small amount of digital tweaking.
+I try to take photographs that require minimal editing; I want to capture the image in the camera, and require only a small amount of digital tweaking.

-I have been entering juried shows at Crossroads Art Center and Artworks in Richmond, VA for the past three years, and I currently am an Artist in Residence at Crossroads.
-As I will retire in early 2016, I will have more time to focus on my photography, especially travel and scenic photography.
+I have been entering juried shows at Crossroads Art Center and Artworks in Richmond, VA since 2012, and I currently am an Artist in Residence at Crossroads.
+Since I retired in early 2016, I have more time to focus on my photography, especially travel and scenic photography.
+I am a volunteer at Lewis Ginter Botanical Gardens, and I spend quite a bit of time there taking photographs that they use for social media.

 “When you take a flower in your hand and really look at it, it's your world for the moment.
 I want to give that world to someone else.” - Georgia O’Keefe